Hugo291/larousse_api/README.md

 ## Larousse API

-This package is a upgrade of github project [larousse_api](https://github.com/quentin-dev/larousse_api)
+This package is an upgrade of Github project [larousse_api](https://github.com/quentin-dev/larousse_api)

 ### Usage